gpherguson/hall_of_fame_toneprints/README.md

     Steve dialed in this TonePrint paticularly for big clean sounds.
 On these sounds the Reverb is an integrated part of the sound, full and lush.

+The relative URL for the file is appended as the third field.